Skip To Content

 Q: Can working in retirement increase the chance that I won’t outlive my money?

-By generating income from a part-time job, you may be able to put off dipping into your retirement savings, allowing your investments more time to seek growth.
+Then there’s this not inconsiderable advantage: By generating income from a part-time job, you may be able to put off dipping into your retirement savings, allowing your investments more time to seek growth.

 You may also find that you can increase your spending rate as a result when you do begin to draw down your savings.
-Beginning withdrawals at a later age may enable you to create a bit more of a cushion, which could potentially allow you to pursue things you might not otherwise have been able to do, and perhaps also be able to give more to future generations.
+Beginning withdrawals at a later age may enable you to create a bit more of a cushion, which could potentially allow you to pursue things you might not otherwise have been able to do and perhaps also be able to give more to future generations.

 Q: Is there any downside to the extra income?

 Earning income in retirement could push you into a higher tax bracket — something you’ll want to discuss with your tax professional.
-Once you reach age 65, a higher income can also affect your Medicare premiums.4 And if you are already claiming Social Security, as much as 85% of your Social Security income could be subject to federal (and possibly state) income taxes.5 Your financial advisor and tax professional can help you weigh these considerations.
-Start early.
-“The time to do that is five to 10 years before retirement, and then revisit it as you approach retirement — and at any point when your circumstances change,” says Ben Storey, director, Retirement Research & Insights, Bank of America.
+Once you reach age 65, a higher income can also affect your Medicare premiums.6 And if you are already claiming Social Security, as much as 85% of your Social Security income could be subject to federal (and possibly state) income taxes.7

 Choose your advisor in a more personalized way